coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 Second, a CRO allows a scientist to work at the fertile intersection of basic and translational research.

-Third, our scientists are free of the endless grant-writing and fundraising that characterize academic science.
+Third, in academia, a senior scientist spends over half their time on grant-writing and administrative tasks.
+Our scientists are free of the (seemingly!) endless grant-writing and fundraising that characterize academic science.
 They will focus on what only they can do: research.
-Because a senior scientist spends over half their time on grant-writing and administrative tasks, this freedom offsets any

 Fourth, we'll build a genuinely exciting and multidisciplinary culture.
-Just as the Buck and Barshop institutes brings together many disciplines to work on aging, there's immense scientific value in a CRO working at multiple stages of the discovery and clinical pipeline on aging, and immense value for a scientist of working so closely with many disciplines organized around a central theme.
+Just as the Buck and Barshop institutes brings together many disciplines to work on aging, there's immense scientific value in a CRO working at multiple stages of the discovery and clinical pipeline on aging, and immense value for a scientist in working so closely with many disciplines organized around a central theme.

-One crucial aspect of this point is that we're steering away from commodity services, toward more difficult, higher-end procedures, and we'll have a lot of freedom to define which services to offer.
+One crucial aspect is that we're steering away from commodity services, toward more difficult, higher-end procedures, and we'll have a lot of freedom to define which services to offer.

 Fifth, over time, we'll find ways to turn bespoke procedures into commodities, via improved procedures and automation.
 This is an advantage of a commercial environment.
 Academic procedures tend to be oriented toward novel, one-off procedures, leaving the bulk of the grunt work on graduate and post-graduate researchers.
 As a CRO, we will have the incentive and the opportunity to automate as much as possible.

 Finally, as we're building, we can define our own culture.
-It's incredibly important to us to find people who are truly passionate about building a great institution.
-Very few people have experienced what's possible in a great team environment.
+It's incredibly important to us to find people who are truly passionate about building a great institution, which inspires and enables great work.
+If you were fortunate enough to work with a really top-notch PI, then you've experienced what's possible in a great team environment, but few people have had this experience, and most underestimate how much growth is possible in a really collaborate environment.

 ### Career Opportunities